Ruediga/minimal-printf/README.md

 ## Feature List

-This implementation is (mostly) compatible with the libc <stdio.h> definition.
+This implementation is mostly compatible with the libc <stdio.h> definition, except for reduced features.

 > %[flags][width][.precision][length]specifier